Diet and cancer: What we know and what we don’t

-Doll immediately stopped smoking (yes, he was a smoker at the time) and instead, began to ride the wave of stardom.
-A major follow-up study would set the dietary and medical world in motion for decades to come, so much so, that Doll, himself, could not even stand in its way.
+Doll immediately stopped smoking (yes, he was a smoker at the time) and began to ride the wave of stardom.
+His major follow-up study then set the world of nutritional science in motion for decades to come – so much so that even Doll himself could not stand in its way.

 In 1975, Doll, along with Australian epidemiologist Bruce Armstrong, analyzed the dietary and lifestyle habits of individuals in 32 countries in an effort to find links between certain behaviors and cancer.
 Several “links” stood out in the data; among the most famous associations were red meat and colon cancer, fish consumption and stomach cancer, drinking coffee and kidney cancer, and dietary fat and breast cancer.4

 Videos about cancer